swcarpentry/git-novice/04-history.md

 ~~~

 That's the right answer,
-but typing random 40-character strings is annoying,
+but typing out random 40-character strings is annoying,
-so Git lets us use just the first few:
+so Git lets us use just the first few characters:

 ~~~ {.bash}
 $ git diff f22b25e mars.txt